 Morty had been married at least four times with unofficial girlfriends in every city but his emerging and local social calendar would likely be limited due to the assumed circumstances of Solomon's call.
 He rarely heard from old partners because of the fear of guilt by association but always respected the history which had been created.
 Once a job was done, it was always recommended to part ways quietly and find a new arena to work.
 This trip was going against all the usual guidelines because not only would Morty team up with old friends; they would be doing their work in a very familiar territory.
 The pursuit of power would not be in growing of the cashew or paving a few roads, it would be established via distribution and cooperative governments working with a few large corporations seeking opportunity.
 These corporations could focus the bribes and the inefficiencies into a more organized process and as a much more powerful entity.
 The trouble with Costa Rica, Panama and Nicaragua wasn't the litany of bribes and payoffs; the trouble was you couldn't go to one place to make the payment.
 Every person along the line; whether it was licensing, real estate, communications or services, wanted their colones, balboas or cordobas delivered face to face.
 The bribes were relatively small but it took six months to get a phone legally working but it was a far simpler request to have someone illegally tap a cable; that could be done in an hour and you knew when you were done.

 He had seen similar circumstances as large ports in Vietnam, India and Brazil were currently the centers of activity but fifteen years ago, there was nothing but wide open spaces.
 He had always prided himself on being where the next big thing would appear but it wasn't looking to attractive at this moment.
 Whether it was called acajou, maranon, jambu terong or kasoy, a cashew (or whatever the mark was going to be) by any other name would sell as well.
 Originally spread from Brazil by the Portuguese, the cashew tree is now cultivated in all regions with a sufficiently warm and humid climate but there were only a few places in which the cashew thrived.
 As most things good, these places were harsh on the local agriculture but the cashew endured with its own resilient nature.
 Its survival based on many of its components, the little seed that could usually did quite well in the driest, crappiest places on the earth.
-He had no idea if the project involved agriculture but he was ready for it if it happened.
+He had no idea if the project involved agriculture, innocently or non-innocentl, he was ready for whatever opportunity appeared.

-Most people have never seen a cashew tree and if walking by it (or driving by in air-conditioned Range Rovers), the uninitiated would assume the tree was growing miniature red bell peppers.
+Most people have never seen a cashew tree and if walking by it (or driving by in air-conditioned Range Rovers or as one of many in a resort van heading in or out of the destination), the uninitiated would assume the tree was growing miniature red bell peppers.
 However, the casing of the cashew, the cashew apple, is used for pulp and is eaten raw or made into tart local jams and/or chutneys for the folks within walking distance of the trees.
 Sometimes, the juice is processed and distilled into powerful liquor or knocked down and diluted into a sugary drink for the kids.
 While all mothers of invention are worthwhile, the sad fact is a vast majority of the fruit is just tossed aside to get to the real prize resting on top but within the waxy casing.
 Morty had worked so long with cashews and had honed his nose and touch to a point where he didn't need to see the cashew to know its quality.
 For the people in the know, the cashew is really the only nut worth talking about.
 Slightly more regal than its macadamian cousin, the cashew's journey to your table is one of wonder.
-Harvested like a pear, the cashew is cleaned, roasted, salted and split with extreme energy and dropped off in front of you with dozens of its idiot cousins.
+Harvested like a pear, the cashew is cleaned, roasted, salted and split with extreme energy and dropped into a can with with dozens of its idiot cousins.
 Morty had orchestrated his version of the story but the biggest factor is that it is repeated about five 5 gazillion times per year: no story teller could successfully communicate the truly incomprehensible volumes but Morty didn't like to dwell on the finite and was happy to be on the road again, whatever the reason.
 He hadn't worked in this area for several years so it was good to circle back to some familiar issues while he drove north to meet with Solomon and whomever else has been assigned to this job.
 He had assumed Dopp would be there and that in itself, made the trip worthwhile.
+Dopp still owed him ten dollars on the 1983 NCAA Championship game and he was looking forward to collecting.

 "Good morning, sunshine" said Robert H. Dopp.
-"Have you heard from anyone yet?"
+"Have you heard from our friend yet?"

 "Not a word," said Morty.
 "Come in.
 I will be ready for breakfast in a few minutes since you yanked me from my beauty sleep."

-Robert Dopp looked at him and said, "I should have let you sleep a bit longer."
+Robert Dopp looked at him and said, "I should have let you sleep a bit longer" and handed Morty a ten dollar bill without explanation.

 "No argument from me.
 Also, you look pretty good for a dead guy.
 I assume the folks in Marathon light a candle a few times a year."